-I’ve now made good on that obsession by offering my services to individuals and organizations looking for clear, engaging, and consistent content.
-Whether it’s writing, editing, or WordPress assistance, my goal is to make sure that your website, blog, article, or book gets its message across.
+I’ve now made good on that obsession by working with small businesses and marketing companies looking for clear, engaging, and consistent content.
+Whether it’s writing or editing, my goal is to make sure that your website, blog, article, or marketing copy is the best it can be.

-In 2007, I graduated from Trent University with a BA in two majors: Women’s Studies and International Development Studies.
-Trent’s focus on interdisciplinary education has served me well beyond graduation, as I have applied my skills and knowledge in a variety of contexts – freelance, corporate, non-profit, and volunteer.
+I graduated from Trent University with a B.A. in two majors: Women’s Studies and International Development Studies.
+Trent’s focus on interdisciplinary education has served me well beyond graduation, as I have applied my skills and knowledge in a variety of contexts — freelance, corporate, non-profit, and volunteer.

-I graduated from Ryerson’s publishing program in 2011 with the following courses under my belt:
+I graduated from Ryerson’s publishing program with the following courses under my belt:

 - Overview: Education